mgatland/mcmanager/README.md

 should do:
 * add in a safety check so you can't wipe your dropbox by setting a bad dropboxFolder
+* another possible data loss situation: if you shut down the server while it's starting up (Although in both of these cases, you can use Dropbox Rewind to recover the lost data)

 could do:
 * Heroku: make the Vultr server type configurable instead of always 16GB of RAM